View resources

 Introduction

-Children sustaining head injuries at the more severe end of the head injury spectrum are usually readily identifiable and this should prompt immediate (and concurrent) intervention, investigation and referral for definitive management.
+Children sustaining head injuries at the more severe end of the head injury spectrum are usually readily identifiable and should immediate (and concurrent) intervention, investigation and referral for definitive management.

 Several clinical decision rules (CDRs) have been derived to risk stratify children with isolated head injuries and thus to guide clinicians in imaging and discharge decisions.
 This guideline is informed by the highest performing CDRs in our setting and adopts the concept of the clinico-radiological rule to enable an evidence-based approach to the decision making around head injury management in Queensland.